-These open-ended questions encourage them to take ownership of their work and careers.
-Besides, they may come up with an idea or solution the manager would’ve never thought of on their own.
+These open-ended questions encourage the employee to take ownership of their work and careers.

 8. Keep track of what’s discussed

-Here’s where performance management software comes in handy again.
+Here’s where performance management software is a game-changer.

-Managers can use performance management software to document what they discussed in 1-on-1s and update goals, as well as progress.
-It holds both parties accountable and, at the most basic level, can be great if managers are forgetful or have a lot going on.
+Use performance management software to document what you discussed in 1-on-1s and update goals, as well as progress.
+It holds both parties accountable.
+And, at the most basic level, it’s great if you tend to be forgetful, or are especially busy.

-Also, use performance management software to list action items from the meeting.
-Managers can use notes from previous 1-on-1s to lead their next ones.
-Taking the time to document the process can streamline the next few meetings, saving everyone time, and encouraging productive actions.
+So use performance management software to list action items from the meeting.
+Use notes from previous 1-on-1s to shape your next one.
+Take the time to document the process and you’ll streamline your meetings, saving everyone time and boosting productivity.